Seiko Matsuda: 2004–2008

-In April 2006, she released her sixty-sixth single Bless you, fully written by her daughter Sayaka under pen name Jun Uehara.
-The single debuted at number 29 on the Oricon Weekly charts and sold over 500 copies.
-One month later in May, she released her sixty-seventh single WE ARE under pen-name PawPaw.
-It became Sayaka's second single to be written for her mum.
-The song served as a theme song to the animation series "Tama & Friends: Search for It!
-The Magic Puni-Puni Stone".
-On the same month, she released her fortieth studio album Bless you, fully produced by Ryo Ogura.
-The album debuted at number 14 on the Oricon Weekly Charts.
-Between June and July, Seiko held concert tour "Seiko Matsuda Concert Tour 2006 bless you".
-In July 2006, Sony has released compilation album Seiko Matsuda, which consisted of 74 CDs, debuted at number 96, becoming the highest-priced album in the Oricon history at the price of 100,000 yen (about 850 dollars).
-Hibari Misora, a well-known enka singer from the 1950s held the previous record with her 1989 album Kyō no Ware ni Asu wa Katsu (60,000 yen).
+In April 2006, she released her sixty-sixth single "Bless you", fully written by her daughter Sayaka under pen name Jun Uehara.
+The single debuted at number 29.
+One month later in May, she released her sixty-seventh single "WE ARE" under pen-name PawPaw.
+It became Sayaka's second single to be written for her mother.
+The same month, she released her fortieth studio album "Bless you", fully produced by Ryo Ogura.
+The album debuted at number 14.
+Between June and July, the "Seiko Matsuda Concert Tour 2006 bless you" followed.
+In July, released the compilation album "Seiko Matsuda", which consisted of 74 CDs and debuted at number 96, becoming the highest-priced album in the Oricon history at the price of 100,000 yen (about 850 dollars).
+Hibari Misora, a well-known enka singer from the 1950s held the previous record with her 1989 album "Kyō no Ware ni Asu wa Katsu" (60,000 yen).
 In September 2006, she released her thirty-ninth home-video release, which includes footage from the live tour held on the same year.
-In December 2006, she released her second English cover-album Eternal II, which represents continuation of her cover album released back in 1990s.
-As of 2023, among of the all original and cover albums, Eternal II has charted very lowly, at number 54 on the Oricon Weekly Charts.
-On the Christmas dinner show, she met with the director of the Sun Music Company, Hideyoshi Aizawa for the first time in 17 years.
-The following year, in March 2007, she entered into a business partnership with Sun Music based on suggestion they came up with together.
+In December 2006, she released her second English cover-album "Eternal II", which continues her cover album released back in 90s.
+As of 2023, among all original and cover albums, Eternal II has charted very lowly, at number 54 on the Oricon Weekly Charts.
+During the Christmas dinner show, she met with the director of Sun Music, Hideyoshi Aizawa, for the first time in 17 years.
+The following year, in March 2007, she entered into a business partnership with Sun Music.